What is Asthma?

 Learning what triggers your asthma is important for control.

 - Tobacco smoke is a serious asthma trigger.
+If you or someone you know needs help to quit smoking, visit NYC Quits for help.

 - Colds and upper respiratory infections are